ANALYSIS-Tech Inc's invincible aura fades

 many fans on Wall Street.
 The iPhone and iPad maker is one of

-the few major tech stocks to have gained in July, up 4 percent.
+the few major tech stocks to have gained in July, to the tune of

 the past eight quarters by at least 12 percent.
 Last quarter, it